yasmineben510/cs-552-modern-nlp/README.md

 ### Late Days Policy
-All milestones are due at 23:59 on their due date.
-As we understand that circumstances can make it challenging to abide by these due dates, you will receive 7 late days over the course of the semester to be allocated to the project milestones as you see fit.
-No further extensions will be granted.
-The only exception to this rule is for the final report, code, and data.
-No extensions will be granted beyond June 14th.
-We will automatically calculate the late days according to your last commit; hence you don't have to inform us.
-For group projects, when everyone has some late days, we will deduct individually from everyone.
-In the scenario where one person has no more late days, that student will lose points for the late submission.
-The other students in the team will continue to use their late days (i.e. no points will be deducted from them).
-After you have used all your allotted late days, the penalty policy is a 25% deduction of the grade per day.
+All milestones are due by 23:59 on their respective due dates.
+However, we understand that meeting deadlines can sometimes be challenging.
+To accommodate this, you will be given 2 late days for the semester to use at your discretion for group project milestones.
+Additionally, you will have 3 individual late days that can be applied to the individual project milestone.
+For group projects, if all members still have late days remaining, those days can be pooled and converted to group late days at a rate of one group late day per four individual late days.
+No extensions will be granted beyond the due dates, except for the final report, code, and data, which have a strict final deadline of June 8th.
+Late days will be automatically tracked based on your latest commit, so there is no need to notify us.
+Once all your late days are used, any further late submissions will incur a 25% grade deduction per day.

 ### Midterm (30%):